 It's hard to find a better school than Cornell University if you wish to pursue Religious Studies as a major.
 Religion students from Cornell University receive an earnings boost of about 27.1% over the typical income of religious studies majors.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.

 Brown University is among your best bets if you're planning on studying Religious Studies.
-Religion majors from Brown University earn a boost of around 26.5% above the typical income of religious studies graduates.
+Graduates of the Religion program make an average of $43,525 in the first five years of working and $94,633 after their first five years of working.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Any student pursuing a degree in Religious Studies needs to check out Columbia University in the City of New York.
 Soon after graduating, Religion students typically make around $43,211 at the beginning of their careers.
 New York, New York is an ideal environment for individuals who enjoy the fast moving urban lifestyle.